 Archie Creek Road descends from the ridge past a few homes to the Middle Fork of the Payette and Highway 21.
 I offered a big wave to some folks relaxing on their second-story deck between tall conifers above the road.
 The last several miles were slow going switchbacks and I was ready to make up some time on the highway after pausing to enjoy a serene view of the river reflecting autumn colors between stoney banks.

-I snapped an homage of the Sourdough¹ as I passed by, where Jessica and I found refuge, warm meals and hospitality one cold night last year.²
+I snapped an homage of the Sourdough¹ as I passed by, where I found refuge, a warm meal and hospitality one cold night last year.²

 Glimpses of the rugged Sawtooth Mountains framed by passing pine boughs made me eager to be among their ilk around Seafoam Lake.
 The sky was blue above, smoke apparently limited to the Lowman area behind me.
 Many highway miles and only a couple cars let me run an enjoyable speed.
 I figured I’d be there soon.